 Bluestem Prairie Preserve is one of few places in the state where visitors can experience the vastness of the native prairie that once covered a great portion of western Minnesota and the Dakotas.
 Watching the prairie chickens "booming" in early spring is a special highlight, and blinds have been built to accommodate viewing.
-The opportunity to see migratory birds, and other native fauna and flora also makes a trip to Bluestem Prairie worthwhile.
+The opportunity to see migratory birds and other native fauna and flora also makes a trip to Bluestem Prairie worthwhile.

-Why the Conservancy Selected This Site
+Why TNC Selected This Site

-What the Conservancy Has Done/Is Doing
+What TNC Has Done/Is Doing

 The Nature Conservancy became actively involved in preserving this native prairie by acquiring more than 1,000 acres south of the Buffalo River in 1975.
-Since then, the Conservancy has acquired other parcels, enlarging the preserve and enhancing the habitat for native species.
+Since then, TNC has acquired other parcels, enlarging the preserve and enhancing the habitat for native species.
 While most of the preserve has remained in its natural state, not all of the land escaped cultivation.
 Furrows are still evident in areas where plowing occurred.
 At one time, most of the prairie was hayed.
 Some of the preserve was used for grazing cattle and horses, and this has had an impact on prairie vegetation in specific areas.

-School groups around Moorhead and Fargo use Bluestem Prairie for environmental education, and the preserve continues to be an important site for biological research by area colleges and universities across throughout the Midwest.
+School groups around Moorhead and Fargo use Bluestem Prairie for environmental education, and the preserve continues to be an important site for biological research by area colleges and universities throughout the Midwest.